SMSPIRITUALITY—MEDIA

 The Mother and the Ashram

-The institutional form the project took was the Sri Aurobindo Ashram, founded in 1926 and led, after Aurobindo's withdrawal that year into more or less complete seclusion, by Mirra Alfassa — a French painter and mystic he recognised as his spiritual collaborator and referred to thereafter as the Mother.
-Alfassa ran the Ashram for the next forty-seven years, gave the daily darśan, and oversaw the founding in 1968 of Auroville, the international township ten kilometres north of Pondicherry conceived as a working laboratory for the Integral project's collective expression.
-The collaboration between Aurobindo and Alfassa is structurally distinctive: Aurobindo treated her not as a disciple but as the equal pole of the work, and the Ashram literature attributes the practical operationalisation of the Integral yoga as much to her as to him.
+The institutional form the project took was the Sri Aurobindo Ashram, founded in 1926.
+After Aurobindo withdrew into seclusion that year, the Ashram was led by Mirra Alfassa, a French painter and mystic he recognised as his spiritual collaborator and referred to as the Mother.
+Alfassa ran the Ashram for the next forty-seven years.
+She gave the daily darśan and oversaw the founding of Auroville in 1968, an international township ten kilometres north of Pondicherry conceived as a working laboratory for the collective expression of the Integral project.
+Aurobindo treated Alfassa not as a disciple but as an equal, and the Ashram literature attributes the practical development of Integral Yoga as much to her as to him.
 Aurobindo died in 1950; Alfassa in 1973.
-The institutions they founded continue to operate, with several thousand residents at the Ashram and Auroville and a substantial body of secondary literature, though the project has not produced a globally legible second-generation teacher of the stature of either founder.
+The Ashram and Auroville continue to operate, with several thousand residents between them, though no second-generation teacher of comparable stature has emerged from either institution.

 Place in the lexicon